nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.1.
 List all staff : `list s-`

-The staff list panel serves as your primary tool to give you an overview of all the staffs in your company.
+The [`staff list panel`](#311-staff-list--staff-list-panel) panel serves as your primary tool to give you an overview of all the staffs in your company.

 This command changes the panel to the [`Staff List`](#31-eva-gui) and shows a list of all staffs in the Eva Database.